jackcasey/PixelAether/README.md

 Pixel Aether is a 2D collaborative game world.

-Think of a 2D minecraft in creative mode -- all running in your browser.
+Think of a massivley multiplayer 2D Minecraft in creative mode -- all running in your browser.

 www.pixelaether.com for an example.